 - What is the most common cause of lower back pain?

-- When should you go to the doctor for back pain?
+- When should I go to the orthopaedic surgeon?

 - Is chiropractic better than physiotherapy?

 - Can exercises help me avoid surgery?

 - What can I do to relieve my lower back pain?